Home that sustained wind damage in storm

 Why is wind mitigation important?

-The purpose of these features is to not only protect your building, but also help prevent or reduce the amount of water getting into your home in the case of very high winds and heavy rain.
+The purpose of these features is to not only help protect your building, but also help prevent or reduce the amount of water getting into your home in the case of very high winds and heavy rain.

-In addition, many of the wind mitigation features may make your home safer should high winds and flying debris occur.
-By having a sturdier roof that may withstand high winds, as well as having window shutters and hurricane resistant doors, your family should be less exposed to the elements if you decide to stay home and not evacuate before a storm.
+In addition, many of the wind mitigation features may help make your home safer should high winds and flying debris occur.
+By having a sturdier impact-resistant roof that may withstand high winds, as well as having window shutters and hurricane resistant doors, your family should be less exposed to the elements if you decide to stay home and not evacuate before a storm.
 Always follow the safety recommendations from your local and state officials related to evacuation mandates.

 In some states, homeowners’ insurance premiums may reflect the price related to the exposure to certain perils, like wind.
-By having or implementing wind mitigation to your home, you may be entitled to discounts on your premium.
+By having or implementing wind mitigation to your home, you may be eligible to discounts on your premium.

 Wind mitigation inspection